 Current Research and Scholarly Interests

 Dr. Glenn's primary interest is in molecular virology, with a strong emphasis on translating this knowledge into novel antiviral therapies.
-Current projects aim to better understand the role of prenylation in the life cycles of hepatitis delta virus (HDV) and other viruses-both as a mechanism of intracellular trafficking and trigger of virus assembly, and as a target for a promising antiviral treatment.
-The function and cell biology of the hepatitis C virus (HCV) non-structural proteins are also being studied.
-Here the focus is on identifying key determinants of pathogenesis and designing novel antiviral strategies.
-Other interests include exploitation of hepatic stem cells, development of a small animal model for HCV, and engineered human liver tissues.
+Current projects aim to better understand the role of prenylation in the life cycles of hepatitis delta virus (HDV) and other viruses--both as a mechanism of intracellular trafficking and trigger of virus assembly, and as a target for a promising antiviral treatment.
+The function and cell biology of hepatitis and respiratory virus proteins are also being studied, with a focus on identifying key determinants of pathogenesis and designing novel antiviral strategies for hepatitis, influenza, and enteroviruses.
+Of particular interest are targets in host cells upon which viruses depend, and critical RNA secondary structures in viruses.
+Other interests include exploitation of hepatic stem cells, development of small animal models, NASH, liver cancer, and engineered human liver tissues.